oskarkook/proxy-form/README.md

 ## API
 **TODO**

+`field(value, options?)`
+- `value` - Required.
+A value from your form, e.g. `field(form.name)`
+- `options` - Optional.
+An object with the following optional properties:
+  - `controlled` - Sets the field to either render in controlled or uncontrolled fashion
+  - `mode` - `onBlur` or `onChange`.
+Defaults to `onChange`, which will trigger updates to the UI on any change.
+When set to `onBlur`, it will trigger updates to the UI when the field loses focus.
+  - `transform` - A function to transform the value from the change event, before it is saved into the form

 ## Performance tips
 Performance in React mainly comes down to avoiding renders of large component trees.
 You want to focus updates and re-renders to only the fields that actually change.
 There's two ways to do this.